 Employment at Will: Minimal Protection

-New Jersey is an “employment at will” state, which means that employees are free to quit their jobs at any time, without any notice, and private employers are free to terminate workers without notice, cause, warning, or severance.
-This means that you can generally be terminated for whatever you post on social media, whether you spend your time online crusading for social issues or just re-sharing innocuous content.
-If your boss is more of a dog person, New Jersey law doesn’t protect you from being terminated for posting cat videos.
+New Jersey is an employment-at-will state, which means in most cases, employees are free to quit their jobs at any time without notice, and private employers are free to terminate workers without notice, cause, warning, or severance.
+This means that generally speaking, you can be terminated for anything you post on social media, whether you’re crusading for social issues or re-sharing your favorite cat memes.
+If your boss is more of a dog person, New Jersey law doesn’t protect you from being terminated for that affront.

-Employers also have a responsibility to ensure that political speech in the workplace does not create a hostile or discriminatory work environment for employees or otherwise potentially run afoul of equal employment opportunity or civil rights laws.
-Conversations or interactions on a social media platform with coworkers (especially subordinates) about immigration, racial profiling, police violence, protest movements, or terrorism may create grounds to support a claim of discrimination or harassment based on race, national origin, religion, or ancestry.
-Expressing views on religion, abortion, parental or disability leave laws, or healthcare rights could potentially be deemed harassing or discriminatory to employees based on gender, disability, or religion.
+Additionally, employers are responsible for ensuring that political speech in the workplace does not create a hostile or discriminatory work environment or otherwise potentially run afoul of equal employment opportunity or civil rights laws.
+Conversations or interactions on a social media platform with coworkers (especially those you manage) about immigration, racial profiling, police violence, protest movements, or terrorism may create grounds to support a claim of discrimination or harassment based on race, national origin, religion, or ancestry.
+Expressions of views on religion, abortion, LGBTQIA rights, parental or disability leave laws, or healthcare rights could potentially be deemed harassing or discriminatory to employees based on gender, disability, or religion.

-Private employers may not restrict employees’ rights to discuss their “terms and conditions of employment” under the National Labor Relations Act (NLRA), such as wages, hours, and working conditions.
+The National Labor Relations Act (NLRA) prohibits private employers from restricting employees’ rights to discuss “terms and conditions of employment,“ such as wages, hours, and working conditions.
 The law protects the rights of employees to discuss, organize, and take action to address conditions at work.
-This protection extends to certain work-related conversations conducted on social media, such as Facebook and Twitter.
-However, this exception is relatively narrow; mere “gripes” or complaints do not merit its protection without some relationship to “concerted activity” among workers.
-Complaining about your boss, mocking or harassing other employees, or engaging in arguments with co-workers on the internet would probably not be protected speech.
+This protection extends to certain work-related conversations conducted on social media.
+However, mere gripes or complaints do not merit its protection without some relationship to concerted activity among workers.
+Complaining about your boss, mocking or harassing other employees, or engaging in arguments with co-workers on the internet would probably not be protected.

-Some states, including New York, have passed laws specifically prohibiting discrimination based on political affiliation and political activity outside of the workplace.
+Some states, including New York, have passed laws specifically prohibiting discrimination based on political affiliation and political activity outside the workplace.
 New Jersey, however, is not one of them.
-Use caution when sharing your political opinions in the workplace, and be cautious about what you post on your social media if you are connected online to your coworkers or supervisors.
+Use caution when sharing your political opinions in the workplace, and be careful about what you post on your social media, especially if you are connected to your coworkers or supervisors.

-If you believe you have been the victim of an improper adverse employment action based on social media activity, you should consult with an experienced employment attorney.
+New Jersey law protects employees' privacy by forbidding employers from requiring them to disclose their social media usernames and passwords or otherwise provide access to their social media accounts.
+An employer who does so may be subject to fines as well as civil suits.
+If you believe you have been the victim of an improper adverse employment action based on your social media activity, you should consult with an experienced employment attorney.
 The attorneys at the Mark Law Firm can help evaluate your case, protect your rights, and recover damages if appropriate.
-Contact us today to make an appointment at any of our convenient New Jersey locations.